MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-web-links.md

 ---
-title: "Manage web links in Dynamics 365 or on portal in Dynamics 365 | MicrosoftDocs"
+title: "Manage web links in Dynamics 365 or on portals in Dynamics 365 | MicrosoftDocs"
 description: ""
 ms.custom: ""
 ms.date: 05/22/2017